meilisearch/documentation/guides/introduction/quick_start_guide.md

 Now that our MeiliSearch server is up and running, we will be able to communicate with it.

-This is done through a [RESTFul API](/references/README.md) or one of our [SDKs](/resources/sdks.md).
+This is done through a [RESTful API](/references/README.md) or one of our [SDKs](/resources/sdks.md).

 ## Create your Index

 In MeiliSearch, the information is subdivided into indexes.
-Each [index](/guides/main_concepts/indexes.md) contains a data structure and the associated documents.
+Each [index](/guides/main_concepts/indexes.md) contains a data structure and the associated documents.<br>
 The indexes can be imagined as SQL tables.
 But you won't need to define the table because MeiliSearch is <clientGlossary word="schemaless"/>.

 In order to be able to store our documents in an index, we have to create one first.

 :::: tabs